hageyahhoo/Agile2020/Agile2020.md

 <br />

 #### 2. GIVING IMPACTS CONTINUOUSLY TO INCREASE SUPPORTERS
-⭐️get support from colleagues -> Giving impacts

-In parallel with "Iterative and Incremental Consensus", I tried to "manage impacts" [8] constantly to coworkers and decision makers for attracting their interests in SET.
+For getting support from colleagues and decision makers to proceed with radically new actions, I tried to "give impacts" [9] constantly to them.

-From the first week I joined LINE Corporation, I achieved something every week and shared them with coworkers and decision makers.
-Especially, I shared working software or executable one.
-Additionally, I showed results quantitatively beyond silos.
+From the first week I joined LINE Corporation, I achieved something and shared them with coworkers and decision makers every week.
+Especially, I focused on providing working software, executable ones, and quantitative information.

 Here is a list of achievements for my first 10 weeks.